Practivio/amazon/content/products/deseaco-premium-single-sided-scrapbook-paper-B0D88PRLTX/index.md

 ---
 title: "DESEACO Premium Single Sided Scrapbook Paper"
-description: "rose gold glitter scrapbook paper: Data-driven ranking using the Practivio Score™.
+description: "rice paper decoupage paper: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["rose gold glitter scrapbook paper"]
+keywords: ["rice paper decoupage paper"]
-seo_title: "rose gold glitter scrapbook paper — Look Elsewhere (2025)"
+seo_title: "rice paper decoupage paper — Compare (2025)"
 canonicalURL: "/products/deseaco-premium-single-sided-scrapbook-paper-B0D88PRLTX/"
 ---

-**🚫 Practivio Score™:** 641 — _Look Elsewhere_
+**🛒 Practivio Score™:** 741 — _Compare_

-*If you're comparing **rose gold glitter scrapbook paper**, **[DESEACO Premium Single Sided Scrapbook Paper](https://www.amazon.com/dp/B0D88PRLTX?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **rice paper decoupage paper**, **[DESEACO Premium Single Sided Scrapbook Paper](https://www.amazon.com/dp/B0D88PRLTX?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “DESEACO Premium Single Sided Scrapbook Paper” on Amazon](https://www.amazon.com/dp/B0D88PRLTX?tag=practivio-20) This Paper Craft Supplies comes in at **272 / 293** overall.
+[Shop “DESEACO Premium Single Sided Scrapbook Paper” on Amazon](https://www.amazon.com/dp/B0D88PRLTX?tag=practivio-20) This Decoupage Supplies comes in at **175 / 292** overall.
 It is grouped in the **Best Value tier** for fair comparison.
-Practivio suggests you **look elsewhere** given its relative performance.
+Practivio lists it under **Compare** for further evaluation given its relative performance.

 ### What the signals indicate
-Price: 104 out of 293 (top 36% lowest-priced).
+Price: 61 out of 292 (top 21% lowest-priced).
-Reviews: 150 out of 293 (top 52% in review volume).
+Reviews: 52 out of 292 (top 18% in review volume).
-Rating: 228 out of 293 (top 78% by star rating).
+Rating: 204 out of 292 (top 70% by star rating).

 ### Position in tier
 Evaluations are made only against peers in this tier.

 ### How it compares to the Hidden Gem
-Currently, the Hidden Gem in Best Value registers a Practivio Score™ of 1057.00.
+Currently, the Hidden Gem in Best Value registers a Practivio Score™ of 969.00.
-This pick trails the Hidden Gem by 416.00 points.
+This pick trails the Hidden Gem by 228.00 points.
 Use this as a guidepost when comparing within the tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00178QQJ8?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B001IKES5O?tag=practivio-20)

 ### FAQ: Inclusion criteria
 We only compare products once they meet the baseline standards.